 American Society of Health-System Pharmacists (ASHP) Midyear

-The Georgia Poison Center will be present at ASHP Midyear2022 in Vegas, NV.
+The Georgia Poison Center will be present at ASHP Midyear 2024 in New Orleans, LA.
 We encourage you to reach out to our current fellows if you are interested in discussing the program further:

 Current Fellows